 - Fundraising materials will be reviewed prior to publication to ensure that solicitations make a clear distinction between aid and development and nondevelopment activities. - 2.
-Where fundraising solicitations include references to both development and humanitarian and non-development activities, they will be reviewed to ensure that donors are provided with the choice of contributing to aid and development activity only. - 3.
-Funds raised non-development activity will be tracked, managed, reported and accounted for separately to those raised for development and humanitarian components.
+Where fundraising solicitations include references to both aid and development and non-development activities, they will be reviewed to ensure that donors are provided with the choice of contributing to aid and development activity only.